In case you have not yet found an answer to this popular question, we found a couple of cute kid-appropriate […]

 Sign Language For Kids

-- Check out this free sign language worksheet for kids – it’s a great reference when learning the ASL alphabet.
+- A free sign language worksheet for kids (a great reference when learning the ASL alphabet)

-- We have a bunch of fingerspelling handouts here: Fingerspelling Fun, and you can send new request our way via Facebook.
+- Fingerspelling handouts are available for free at Fingerspelling Fun, and you can send new request our way via Facebook

 ASL Resources Online:

 - You can also purchase a 26-page PDF handout which includes the rhymes and illustrations for all 26 letters for just $3 in our shop: Sign Language Worksheets for Kids!

 - ASLU – American Sign Language University’s English to ASL Dictionary